emmetienne/Emmetienne.SolutionReplicator/README.md

 ## Features
  - Replicate the solution between environments
  - Filter the solution by name
  - Filter out managed solutions (the default behaviour is to not show managed solutions)
+ - Show the solution components names
  - Export the source solution and the target solution
  - Open the source and the target solution